Comiclyy/dotfiles/README.md

-# THIS IS THE BRANCH FOR MACOS
+# THIS IS THE BRANCH FOR ARCH/ENDEVOUR
 IF YOU ARE LOOKING FOR GNOME, GO [HERE](https://github.com/Comicly69/dotfiles/tree/dotfiles-gnome)

-IF YOU ARE LOOKING FOR ARCH, GO [HERE](https://github.com/Comicly69/dotfiles/tree/Arch)
+IF YOU ARE LOOKING FOR MACOS, GO [HERE](https://github.com/Comicly69/dotfiles/tree/macos)
 # dotfiles